-Galaxy hops have one of the highest concentrations of essential oils known in hops, which has contributed to it’s meteoric rise in popularity.
-Galaxy is often described as having a strong passion fruit aroma and flavor as well as blasts of citrus and peach.
-At times you can also experience pineapple and tropical fruit hints.
-Galaxy hops are all fruit with little to no floral, pine, or spice characteristics.
+Galaxy hops have one of the highest concentrations of essential oils known in hops, which has contributed to its meteoric rise in popularity.
+Galaxy is often described as having a strong passion fruit aroma and flavor as well as blasts of clean citrus and peach.
+At times, you can also experience pineapple and tropical fruit hints.
+Galaxy hops are all tropical fruit with little to no floral, pine, or spice flavors or aromas.

 Read More: The Most Common Hops Used in IPAs